SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 			"Weather30Min": "Dry"
 		}

-	"Grip" may be one of "Optimum", "Fast", "Green", "Greasy", "Damp", "Wet" and "Flooded".
-The *weather* properties may contain "Dry", "Drizzle", "LightRain", "MediumRain", "HeavyRain" and "Thunderstorm".
+	"Grip" will be one of "Optimum", "Fast", "Green", "Greasy", "Damp", "Wet" and "Flooded".
+The *weather* properties will contain "Dry", "Drizzle", "LightRain", "MediumRain", "HeavyRain" and "Thunderstorm".

 5. *Stint*